 Fussen is a charming Bavarian town at the end (or beginning) of the Romantic Road.
-Just about everyone passes through here on their way to Neuschwanstein Castle, but most don’t stop.
-Nick and I decided to stay the night in Füssen at an AirBnB, and I’m so glad we did.
+Just about everyone passes through here on their way to Neuschwanstein Castle, but most don’t stop to see what it’s all about.
+We picked Füssen as one of our overnight stops while on our ‘Romantic Road’ road trip, and I’m so glad we did.
 While the town is small, we discovered a few hidden gems that the majority of visitors undoubtedly miss.

 Because most of the restaurants in this area cater to tourists (ie expensive and/or mediocre), we decided to keep it simple and try this Chinese restaurant that looked cheap and had good reviews.
 It was a risky move, Chinese food in Bavaria, but it paid off.

 Directly across the street from the Lechfall footbridge is a restaurant called Steakhaus Fussen, and they have an incredible view of the river Lech.
 We grabbed a beer here in the afternoon and watched the sunset.
-If we hadn’t already eaten, we would’ve grabbed dinner here.
+If we hadn’t already eaten, we would’ve had dinner here.
 The reviews are fantastic.

-Price: Apparently it costs 4 euro to enter but we didn’t know and accidentally walked right past the ticket booth.
+ADMISSION Apparently it costs 4 euro to enter but we didn’t know and accidentally walked right past the ticket booth.
 Nobody said anything.. oops.

 At the bottom of the slide, you have the option of taking the Forest Trail or the Mountain Trail.
 Each trail has it’s own set of activities to do along the way.
 We took the Forest Trail and it was a fun way to explore the scenery.
 The trails are short and easily walkable.
 I’m 99% sure the adventure trails were designed with children in mind but we loved it anyway.

-I’m so pissed I didn’t find out about the Alpine Slide until after we left Bavaria.
+I’m pissed that I didn’t find out about the Alpine Slide until after we left Bavaria.
 During the Summer, take a toboggan and wind your way for half a mile (750 meters) down the mountain.
 The slide is located about 2 miles from Neuschwanstein Castle.
 You can also paraglide, hike or take the mountain cable car up for an incredible view.